vasu31dev/playwright-ts-template/README.md

 - **User-Friendly for All Roles**: This framework is not just for QA Automation professionals.
 Developers, Manual QA, and Business Analysts can also contribute to end-to-end testing, promoting collaboration across different departments and roles.

-- **Utility Functions**: Simplifies the task of identifying elements and performing routine actions and verifications, such as clicking buttons, inputting data into forms, and verifying elements.
-Additionally, it provides pre-built functions for handling conditional statements and ensures a consistent default LoadState across the applications.
+- **Utility Functions**: Simplifies element identification, performing general actions like button clicks, data input and asserting results.
+Additionally, it includes built-in functions for managing conditions and ensures a consistent default LoadState across applications.

 - **Customizable**: Easily adaptable to meet individual project needs, fitting seamlessly into any project, regardless of its specific requirements or constraints.